hnykda/tutos/RPi.md

 ```

 ### Network configuration
 For reasons I will mention in future, we need to set RPi to connect with **static ip**.
 This will assure that the IP address of RPi will be still the same and you can connect it.
-Right now is probably getting automatically assigned IP address from router.
+Right now is probably getting automatically assigned IP address from router (it's called **dhcp**).
-We will use `systemd-network`. `systemd` is astonishingly great and complex package, but thats not neccessary to know now.
+We will use `systemd-network`.

 Type `ip addr`.
 It should shows something like this:
 ```